 - Trees: provide food, daytime resting and escape cover, and most importantly, nighttime roost sites

-- Grasses: provide food for adults and are especially important to poults as environment in which they can forage for insects
+- Grasses: provide food for adults and are especially important to poults, which need an environment where they can forage for insects

 - Moisture: a direct and indirect key feature to wild turkey survival and reproduction

-From the sounds to identification of species, there is a lot to learn about wild turkeys.
-Learn why gobblers strut, the science behind their gobbling and what they do all year.
+From sounds to identification of species, there is a lot to learn about wild turkeys.
+Check out the following articles for additional information about wild turkey behavior, habitat needs and lifecycle.

-Each state declares their own seasons and bag limits for each game species.
-They base those decisions on science, harvest totals and much more.
-Whether small game or wild turkeys, be sure to know not only the season dates but also bag limits.
+Each state declares its own seasons and bag limits for each game species.
+The state agency bases those decisions on science, harvest totals and much more.
+Whether small game or wild turkeys, be sure to know the season dates and bag limits.

 Before their population declined, wild turkeys were typically hunted only in the fall.
 When the spring seasons were introduced, fall turkey hunting became less pursued.
 In recent years, as populations have climbed and then stabilized, many states reintroduced fall turkey seasons.
 Currently, more than 40 states have a fall season.
 Check your local regulations for season information or use our Spring and Fall Hunt Guides to get you started.

-Because wild turkeys have incredible eyesight, you will want to conceal your movements as much as possible while out hunting.
+Wild turkeys have incredible eyesight, so you will want to conceal your movements as much as possible while out hunting.
 A good camo pattern for the terrain you are hunting is essential.

-Mossy Oak is the official camo for the NWTF and their Obsession pattern is our go to.
-Embedded with the NWTF logo, it is an awesome spring camo that blends well with the green up that happens each year.
+Mossy Oak is the official camo of the NWTF and its Obsession pattern is our go to each spring.
+Embedded with the NWTF logo, it is an awesome camo that blends well with the green up that happens each year.
 You can also be assured a portion of your purchase also comes back to the NWTF to put conservation work on the ground.
 Check out all the options of camouflage offered by Mossy Oak.
 For those hunting from a blind, look to the Mossy Oak Eclipse pattern.

 Be sure to keep your hands covered, as well as your neck and face.
-Turkeys can spot the slightest movements and you don’t want that to be the reason for spooking the big tom off.
+Turkeys can spot the slightest movements and you don’t want that to be the reason for spooking a big tom.
 NOMAD offers gloves and gaiters to keep you in stealth mode while waiting out those toms.